 The process can be automated as there are browser add-ons to directly and seamlessly capture every minute of data to feed back into Tmetric, which is then tracked, to totally capture each and every billable minute.

-Furthermore, there is support for different currencies, and the ability to track costs per teams, to help maximize income while keeping projects within a predefined budget.
+Furthermore, there is support for different currencies, and the ability to track costs per team, to help maximize income while keeping projects within a predefined budget.
 Finally, tasks can be tracked by individual team members to follow their productivity, and compared to their peers.

-There is a free plan called RescueTime Lite that can track time used in websites, set goals, and even provides a weekly email report.
+There is a free plan called RescueTime Lite that can track time used on websites, set goals, and even provides a weekly email report.
 More serious time management aficionados can step up to the sole choice of a paid plan, known as RescueTime Premium.

-For a cost from $6 (£4.50) per month, the paid plan builds on the free offering with additional features including tracking time away from the computer (such as phone calls), keeping a log of daily accomplishments, and the ability to block distracting websites.
+The paid plan builds on the free offering with additional features including tracking time away from the computer (such as phone calls), keeping a log of daily accomplishments, and the ability to block distracting websites.
 There is a free 14-day trial for the paid tier.

 Toggl takes a simplistic approach to time management, with included tracking reminders, and idle detection to make sure the job gets done.
 It also has cross-platform support, so for example, time tracking can begin in the browser of a desktop PC, and then be stopped on a smartphone with time entries synced between devices; there are mobile apps and browser extensions to accomplish this.

 Toggl also makes it simple to break down your hours worked, by either the project, by client or by the task, and can then analyze them to determine which is making the best return for the hours spent to facilitate maximizing profits.
-The Toggl app is simple, but unfortunately it does not support invoicing.
+The Toggl app is simple, but unfortunately, it does not support invoicing.

 Wonder no more “where the day has gone,” with the Chrometa software that can capture automatically the tasks that you and your team work on.
 It does this by capturing the URL of the website that you visit, the subject and addressee information from an email, and the file info when working on a local file - and stops the clock when you go away from the computer.

-It also captures, via Android and iOS apps, phone calls and text messages to turn time on a mobile device into billable time as well.
+This time management app also captures, via Android and iOS apps, phone calls and text messages to turn time on a mobile device into billable time as well.
 Seriously, Chrometa is a billing manager’s dream for their office.